 Or you might want to manage it on your own.
 And safe money that you would have otherwise spent on property management.
 That is why we wrote this article, "how to be a landlord."

 If you own a property or consider purchasing one to become a landlord, it is essential to know that it requires hard work and financial resources.

 Ensure it can deliver positive cash flow under current market conditions before buying an investment property or renting one you already own.
 Let´s see what "how to be a landlord looks" like in action.

 In order to make the investment property worth your time and effort, determine how much you want to gain.
 Budget ahead of your real estate financial projections and prepare for surprise costs and missed rental payments.

-The second thing to consider on our list of “how to be a landlord” are the expenses.
+The second thing to consider on our list of "how to be a landlord" is the expenses.

 Common expenses consist of landlord insurance, maintenance costs, rental licensing, mandatory inspections, annual registration fees, and property and rental income tax.

 Even when your rental might stay empty for a while, there are still costs like mortgage payments, property taxes, utilities, and marketing fees.